History of Suffolk: Medieval period

 Following the Norman Conquest, Suffolk underwent a substantial reorganisation of land ownership and governance under the feudal system imposed by William the Conqueror.
 The county was divided among a small number of powerful Norman lords who were active in the Conquest with extensive estates in Suffolk granted to figures such as William Malet, Richard fitz Gilbert and Roger Bigod.
 The Domesday Book of 1086 records a high proportion of freemen as householders at 40% and the highest number of churches in the Eastern counties.
 Suffolk also had two major castles in the period after the conquest - Eye Castle and Clare Castle.
+The 1075 marriage at Exning, unsanctioned by King William I, between the Earl of East Anglia, Ralph de Gael, and Emma de Breteuil, the daughter of the powerful William FitzOsbern may have started the Revolt of the Earls.

 During the Revolt of 1173–1174 against Henry II, the Earl of Leicester landed with a force of Flemings at Walton, where he was joined by Hugh Bigod.
 Although the invasion was repelled at the Battle of Fornham, the episode underscored Suffolk’s strategic importance.

 From 1290 onwards, the county seat of Suffolk was permanently represented in the House of Commons by two knights of the shire.

 Two major ecclesiastical liberties exercised jurisdiction over more than half the county: the Liberty of St Edmund, later forming the basis of West Suffolk, and the Liberty of Ely in the south-east.
 Other significant landholdings with judicial and administrative power were Honour of Clare, Honour of Framlingham and the Honour of Eye.
 For civil governance, the Liberty of St Edmund and the rest of the county (referred to as the "body") functioned separately, each providing its own grand jury to the county assizes.
 Although Suffolk was recognised as distinct from Norfolk in the Domesday Survey the two counties continued to share a single sheriff for fiscal and administrative purposes until 1575.

-with the honours of Eye and Clare emerging as major feudal baronies.
-Together with the ecclesiastical liberties of Bury St Edmunds Abbey and Ely Abbey they were the major landowners in Suffolk with dozens of manors and serving as regional administrative and judicial centres.

 Throughout the 14th century, Suffolk was repeatedly involved in national unrest.
 In 1317 and the following years, much of the county supported Thomas of Lancaster.
 In 1326, Queen Isabella and Roger Mortimer landed (again at Walton) and found the region broadly sympathetic.
 In 1330, the county was mobilised against the supporters of the Earl of Kent, and in 1381 it was the scene of significant unrest during the Peasants' Revolt, particularly around Bury St Edmunds.

 Despite largely supporting the House of York during the Wars of the Roses, Suffolk played only a limited active role in the conflict.